Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Funel section in customer journey mapping

-• HotJar uses interactive heatmaps of customer clicks and actions to help you visualize how they engage with particular pages of the online store and where they need help.
+• HotJar uses interactive heatmaps of customer clicks and actions to help you visualize how they engage with particular online store pages and where they need help.

 • Net Promoter Score (NPS) ranges from 0 to 10 and shows the willingness of your customer to recommend your product to others.
 This provides a simplified, yet highly effective vision of a brand’s popularity and customer loyalty.

-• Teammates that can share knowledge about the actual customer journey and its particular stages.
-For example, if you have decided to focus on improving the delivery stage, it would be reasonable to invite the stakeholders from the delivery department, starting from the head of the department to couriers who deal face-to-face with your customers.
+• Teammates who can share knowledge about the actual customer journey and its particular stages.
+For example, if you decided to focus on improving the delivery stage, it would be reasonable to invite the stakeholders from the delivery department, from the head of the department to couriers who deal face-to-face with your customers.

-Okay, time to get down to actual mapping.
-At this point, you will need to draft the backbone of the journey map, specifically the stages a customer goes through while interacting with your online store.
+It’s time to get down to actual mapping.
+First, you will need to draft the backbone (or skeleton) of the customer journey map.
+These are the stages a customer persona goes through while interacting with your online store.

 Draft the backbone

 2. Confirmation call or email.
-Possible touchpoints of the substage: confirmation email template, customer service agent.
+Possible touchpoints of the substage: getting a confirmation email and communicating with a customer service agent.

 3. Waiting for the delivery.
-This might be the most irritating part of the delivery stage for customers, so it’s a good idea to keep them updated on the delivery information while the item is on its way.
-Touchpoints remain the same as at the previous substage.
+This might be the most irritating part of the delivery journey stage for many customers, so it’s a good idea to keep them updated on the delivery information while the item is on its way.
+Touchpoints may be the same as at the previous substage.
+Others could include, for example, getting email updates on the delivery status.

 4. Receiving the items.
-On the contrary, this is the most joyful moment of the whole shopping process, so take your time to think about making it even more memorable.
+Contrary to the previous substage, it is the most joyful moment of the whole shopping process, so take your time to think about making it even more memorable.
 Touchpoints: courier, package.

 5. Signing the docs.
 Although this formality is kind of irrelevant for a customer at this point, make sure not to make it too complicated.
-Touchpoints: courier, delivery documentation.
+Touchpoints: meeting a courier, signing delivery documentation.

-The same way you can divide the Purchasing process into “Review cart”, “Checkout”, “Payment”, etc. and analyze them in your CJM.
+In the same way, you can divide the purchasing process into “Review cart”, “Checkout”, “Payment”, and other stages and analyze them in your map.

 Add some meat